ntucllab/libact/README.md

     lb = lbr.label(X[ask_id]) # query the label of unlabeled data from labeler instance trn_ds.update(ask_id, lb) # update the dataset with newly queried data
     ```

+Some examples are available under the `examples` directory.
+Before running, use
+`examples/get_dataset.py` to retrieve the dataset used by the examples.

+Available examples:

+  - `examples/plot.py`: This example performs basic usage of libact.
+It splits
+    a fully-labeled dataset and remove some label from dataset to simulate
+    the pool-based active learning scenario.
+Each query of an unlabeled dataset is then equivalent to revealing one labeled example in the original data set.

 # Acknowledgments